mutakindev/mutakin-copy-01/content/pages/index.md

   - type: hero_section
     title: 'Hi, I’m Mutakin.
 I help my clients succeed online.'
     subtitle: >-
-      I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.
+      I will your website design and production, social media accounts and digital advertisements for you, at an affordable price.
     actions:
       - label: Contact Me
         url: /contact